nicholaswilde/home-cluster/docs/operating-system.md

 Download the latest release of the [RPiOS 64bit][RPiOS].

+I've recently started [building my own] RPiOS 64bit lite version since the official version has been [stuck in beta for so long][beta] and it is only offered in the desktop/full version.

 Alternatively, you can [download the 32-bit Lite version][32bit] that doesn't need any modifications.